-Thank god it’s AFL Grand Final Friday!
-A nation full of footy crazed fans begins to celebrate its most popular sporting event on September 27, the AFL Grand Final Friday!
-On the final Friday of the month, at midday, a spectacular parade in Melbourne kicks off the Australian Football League Final that actually take place the next day.
-It’s a public holiday in Victoria and the parade is a real crowd puller.
-Fans line the streets to watch players, mascots, marching bands, and other entertainers.
+If it’s Friday in Australia, then it’s Aussie Madness as a nation full of footy-crazed fans gets ready to celebrate its most popular sporting event on September 27, the AFL Grand Final Friday!
+On the final Friday of the month, at midday, a spectacular parade in Melbourne kicks off the Australian Football League Final that actually takes place the next day.
+It’s a public holiday in Victoria and the parade is a real crowd-puller.
+Fans line the streets to watch players, mascots, marching bands and other entertainers.
 Yep, they do it big in Australia!

 AFL Grand Final Friday - History